 Children’s SEN are generally thought of in the following four main areas:

-cognition and learning – this includes children who have moderate or specific learning difficulties, such as dyslexia and dyspraxia.
+cognition and learning – this includes children who have moderate or specific learning difficulties, such as dyslexia or dyspraxia.

 communication and interaction – this includes children with speech and language delay and those with difficulties in social communication.

 social, emotional and mental health – this includes children who may be withdrawn or isolated, disruptive, hyperactive or who lack concentration.

 physical and sensory issues – this includes children with impairments including hearing or visual difficulties, or other physical difficulties.

 Special educational needs are categorised in this way in order to allow our school to plan for provision accordingly.

 How do we cater for children with SEN?

 In keeping with our inclusive ethos, we try to ensure that children receive support and intervention within class wherever possible.
 This support may take the form of teacher or teaching assistant support on a 1:1 or small group basis.
 It may also take the form of differentiated or hands-on tasks.

 Some interventions do have to be undertaken out of the classroom and these will be integrated into the school day in order to minimise disruption to children’s learning.
 Interventions that are undertaken out of the classroom are speech and language plans, rehabilitation work and also booster sessions.